 July 5 to August 9

-Are you a current classroom teacher … or hold at least a Bachelor’s Degree in Education?
-This program is a great opportunity for global teaching experience to enhance your career, while getting paid a cash stipend.
+Are you a current classroom teacher or hold at least a Bachelor’s Degree in Education?
+This program is an excellent opportunity for global teaching experience to enhance your career while getting paid a cash stipend.

-Go teach abroad this summer as a paid English teacher in Thailand with GeoVisions.
+Teaching abroad in the summer is a fun way to be a paid English teacher in Thailand with GeoVisions.
 Spending 5 weeks (including orientation) teaching in Thailand can enhance your teaching career.
-It is also an amazing opportunity to make a difference in the lives of others, while experiencing the rich culture of Southeast Asia.
-And think what you’ll bring back to your own classroom at the start of the school year in your home school.
+It is also a fantastic opportunity to make a difference in the lives of others while experiencing the rich culture of Southeast Asia.
+Also, think what you’ll bring back to your classroom at the start of the school year in your homeschool.

 These 15 positions each intake fill each year.
-Since we use rolling admissions, you will want to secure a position as soon as possible.
+Since we use rolling admissions, you will want to secure a job as soon as possible.

 Not included.
 Teachers enter on the "O" visa.
 Visas can be taken care of in advance of arriving in Thailand.
 GeoVisions will supply you with the support documents to apply for your visa in advance.

 You are eligible to apply if you meet the following requirements:

 Session 2: July 5 to August 9

 The fee you pay to teach in Thailand in the summer goes to our 501(c)(3) non-profit public charity, The GeoVisions Foundation.
 The program donation for this experience covers our costs of placing you on the program in a safe school.
 The fee helps our non-profit to provide your accommodation for orientation, some meals, insurance, pre-departure & in-country support.
 We provide 24/7 emergency service, supported by real people.
 We update our tutor materials and tutoring aids constantly and provide a real ESL teacher who is here via email to give you personalized assistance if you feel you need ideas.
 You are supported from the moment you contact us to the time you return … and beyond, through our active Alumni Community.